shopware5/shopware/README.md

 ... and send us a pull request with your changes.
 We'll verify the pull request and merge it with the `master` Branch.

 ### Running Tests
 #### Database
-For mosts test a configured database connection is required.
+For mosts tests a configured database connection is required.

 #### PHPUnit
 To run the Shopware 4 test suite, install PHPUnit 3.6 or later first: